aidgn-com/fullscore/README.md

 Browsers have various storage options.
 LocalStorage boasts concert hall capacity but complex setup.
 SessionStorage is intimate like a live house but only open for a day.
 IndexedDB is glamorous like an opera house but has demanding entry procedures.

-The cookie RHYTHM chose is like street busking.
+The cookie RHYTHM chose is like a singer-songwriter's street performance.
 All you need is one small stage.
 No fancy lights or sound equipment required.
 But there's one crucial feature: whenever you want, you can livestream your performance in real-time.
 Your reliable friend and manager, Edge Computing, helps with the livestreaming.

 ```javascript
 document.cookie = `rhythm_01=${data}; Max-Age=259200; Path=/rhythm`;